 The opinion stated in a SOC 2 report is valid for twelve months following the date the SOC 2 report was issued.

 How often does a SOC 2 audit need to be performed?

 Industry standard is to schedule a SOC 2 audit (Type I or Type II) to be performed annually or when significant changes are made that will impact the control environment.
 Any frequency less than that will demonstrate a lack of commitment to compliance, plus it may cause distrust in the service organization’s systems.

 Who is involved in a SOC 2 audit?

-In every SOC 2 engagement, our auditors are required by the AICPA to maintain communication with management and those charged with governance from the service organization.
-Other team members involved in the audit could come from anywhere in your organization, ranging range from human resources to development to compliance officers – anyone with the appropriate responsibilities for and knowledge of the matters concerned in the audit.
+In every SOC 2 engagement, our Information Security Auditors are required by the AICPA to maintain communication with management and those charged with governance from the service organization.
+Other team members involved in the audit could come from anywhere in your organization, ranging from human resources to development to compliance officers – anyone with the appropriate responsibilities for and knowledge of the matters concerned in the audit.